Tokyo

 The first Pan Pacific in Japan, perched atop Shinjuku, between Kabukicho's neon glow and mineral silence.

 BELLUSTAR TOKYO occupies the upper floors of the Kabukicho Tower, opened two years ago.
-We head straight up to the 39th for the lobby, bathed in natural light and blond Japanese wood.
+We head straight up to the 39th for the lobby, bathed in natural light and Japanese blond wood.
 The rooms, spacious for Tokyo (from 40 m²), play on the contrast of dark stone, ivory textiles, floor-to-ceiling windows plunging into the urban chaos.
-The spa and indoor pool offer a rare respite in this neighbourhood that never sleeps.
-The main restaurant blends pan-Asian influences and local produce, attentive service without being stuffy.
-From 714 € per night, a fair rate for this level of service and this prime address, a 5-minute walk from Shinjuku Station.
-We recommend it for anyone seeking a contemporary 5★ at the heart of Tokyo's effervescence, without sacrificing tranquillity ✨
+The spa and indoor pool offer a rare respite in this sleepless neighbourhood.
+The main table blends pan-Asian influences and local produce, attentive service without being stuffy.
+From 714 € per night, a coherent rate for this level of service and this strategic address, five minutes' walk from Shinjuku Station.
+We recommend it for those seeking contemporary 5★ at the heart of Tokyo's effervescence, without sacrificing calm ✨

 What makes this hotel unique